Jagoba Arrasate: Numancia

 Arrasate was appointed at the helm of Numancia on 12 June 2015, replacing Juan Antonio Anquela.
-On his debut on 23 August, the team won 6–3 at home to Tenerife on the first day of the second-division season; towards the end of a 10th-place finish he was rewarded with one more season in the job.
+On his debut on 23 August, the team won 6–3 at home to Tenerife on the first day of the second-division campaign; towards the end of a 10th-place finish, he was rewarded with one more season in the job.

 In June 2017, despite finishing 17th – then the joint worst in Numancia's Segunda history – Arrasate received another extension at the Nuevo Estadio Los Pajaritos.
-In the ensuing season he led the Sorians to the finals of the play-offs, but missed out promotion after a 4–1 aggregate loss to Real Valladolid; he stepped down on 18 June 2018.
+In the ensuing season, he led the Sorians to the finals of the play-offs but missed out promotion after a 4–1 aggregate loss to Real Valladolid; he stepped down on 18 June 2018.

 Osasuna

 On 20 June 2018, Arrasate was named Osasuna manager after agreeing to a one-year contract.
-He renewed his contract until 2020 the following 5 March, and achieved promotion to La Liga as champions.
+He renewed his contract until 2020 the following 5 March, and achieved promotion to the top flight as champions.

 Arrasate signed another new deal on 18 November 2019, tying him to the Rojillos until June 2022.
-Six days later the team lost 2–1 at home to local rivals Athletic Bilbao, ending a club-best 602 days unbeaten at the El Sadar Stadium.
+Six days later, the team lost 2–1 at home to local rivals Athletic Bilbao, ending a club-best 602 days unbeaten at the El Sadar Stadium.

 On 7 March 2022, Arrasate's contract was extended for two more years, with the news being broken through a banner on the Avenida Carlos III in Pamplona.
 In the ensuing season, he led Osasuna to the Spanish Cup final for the first time in 18 years after a 2–1 extra-time win at home to Sevilla in the quarter-finals and a 2–1 aggregate defeat of Athletic in the next round; they lost the decisive match 2–1 to Real Madrid.
 In the domestic league, a seventh-place finish meant qualification for the UEFA Europa Conference League in a return to Europe for the first time in 16 years.

 Mallorca

 On 10 June 2024, Arrasate was appointed at fellow top-tier Mallorca on a three-year deal.
+On 23 February 2026, with his side in the relegation zone after finishing tenth in his debut campaign, he was dismissed.